LTU-RAI/Ericsson-GNSS-RTK-ROS-package/README.md

 sudo apt install g++ cmake libssl-dev ninja-build
 ```

-* Then, once the repository has been cloned into your ROS1 workspace, you can recompile it using `ninja` instead of `gcc`
+* Then, once the repository has been cloned into your ROS1 workspace, you can recompile it using `ninja` instead of `gcc`.

 ## Installation